Whether you’re a founder or a team member (I don’t use the word employee), hustling in the startup environment can become quite counter-productive.

 Step 2: Create a Pattern

 Assuming you work from home, this pattern is associated with a laptop.

 When you get up in the morning, finish your chores and stand at your workplace door.

 Take a deep breath, and open the door.
-Once you open that door, look nowhere else, keep your vision straight on your workstation.
-Take a seat on your chair, open the laptop, and start working on the most important task in your schedule.
+Once you open that door, look nowhere else.
+Keep your vision straight on your workstation.
+Take a seat on your chair, open the laptop, and start working on the most important task on your schedule.

-Use your willpower to resist the temptation to do ANYTHING else but working on the task when you open that laptop.
+Use your willpower to resist the temptation to do anything else but work on the task when you open that laptop.
 Nothing else, but giving your absolute best to complete the task.
 For as long as you are working on that laptop.

 When you want to watch a video, read a book, play a game, read an article, close the laptop.
 Use something else but not that laptop.

 See, you are associating full-focus, hard work, and no distractions with the laptop.

 You have to be strict and honest with yourself.
 One slip, and you will have to wait a day to start again.

 The idea of doing nothing but working on a task when you first open your laptop is what I call The Pattern Association System.